-E. Illinois Future Teacher Corps Scholarships / Golden Apple Scholars of Illinois
+D. Golden Apple Scholars of Illinois

-The Illinois Future Teacher Corps (IFTC) Program encourages academically talented Illinois students, especially minority students, to pursue teaching careers, especially in teacher shortage disciplines or at hard-to-staff schools.
-A recipient may receive up to 4 semesters/6 quarters of scholarship assistance under this program.
-The total number of scholarships awarded in a given fiscal year is contingent upon available funding.
+The Golden Apple Scholars of Illinois Program encourages academically talented Illinois students, especially minority students, to pursue teaching careers, especially in teacher shortage disciplines or at hard-to-staff schools.

 In the summer of 2009, P.A.
-96-0411 instituted a transition period during which IFTC was phased out and state support was directed instead to the Golden Apple Scholars of Illinois Program.
+96-0411 instituted a transition period during which the Illinois Future Teachers Corps program (IFTC) was phased out and state support was directed instead to the Golden Apple Scholars of Illinois Program.
 Like IFTC, the privately-operated Golden Apple program also provides grants towards tuition and fees that must be repaid by recipients who do not subsequently fulfill a work requirement; Golden Apple also provides mentoring and support services and the opportunity to attend summer institutes on teaching.

-F. Illinois Scholars Program
+E. Illinois Scholars Program

 The Illinois Scholars Program encourages recruitment and training of bright and talented high school graduates who represent a rich ethnic diversity for successful teaching careers in high need schools throughout Illinois by providing scholarships to students pursuing teaching degrees.
-The scholarships are disbursed through the Golden Apple Scholars of Illinois program administered by the Golden Apple Foundation.